szeller/whatsontv/docs/archive/testCoverage.md

 3. Implementing integration tests for the CLI
 4. Refactoring or removing problematic tests

 This structured approach ensures that the most critical components are tested first, with a clear path to achieving the desired coverage targets.
+The recent success with achieving 100% coverage for the `fileUtils.ts` module demonstrates the effectiveness of our focused testing approach.